dotnet/msbuild/documentation/design/security-metadata.md

 * There should be no (or very minimal) performance impact to cases where redacting is not opted-in and/or to cases where there is lower/minimal level of logging.
 In another words - we should not spend cycles detecting and redacting secrets on log events that are not going to be loged (todo: second case might be more problematic - as loggers can decide their level of logging).
 * Order of processing and imports is important here - if we indicate secret metadata in items, the properties are processed first and hence we can miss preanalyzing (or even redacting) some data.
 Same applies for order of processing of the properties.
+* Considering above two facts - we need a opt-in commandline switch or environemnt variable (or combination) to indicate that secrets metadata might be used - in which case we'll need to buffer build/log events before we have processed all the metadata indicating what needs to be redacted.
 * There are no global items today - this can be simulated by putting those to directory.props
 * Even seemingly innocent tasks with seemingly innocent logging can spill possibly sensitive data (e.g. think the RAR task, logging all the inputs, while those are just reference related info - those can contain paths that might already by itself be sensitive info).
 Related: [#8493](https://github.com/dotnet/msbuild/issues/8493)
+* `MSBuild` task can pose a boundary for some context passing (e.g. properties/items).

 # Suggested Implementation